 Ramps are wild garlic, or more specifically wild leeks.
 They can also be called spring onion, ramson or wood leek depending on where you live in the world.

 First you need to clean them thoroughly.
-We learned the tough way that it’s best to cut the roots onsite, otherwise you’ll bring home an extra 6 pounds of dirt.
+I learned the tough way that it’s best to cut the roots onsite, otherwise you’ll bring home an extra 6 pounds of dirt.

-Like their cousin, the regular leek, there is a lot of soil in the plant and so we found soaking them first in water works best.
+Like their cousin, the regular leek, there is a lot of soil in the plant and so soaking them first in water works best.

 The beer batter gives a great crust on the outside, texture and crunch.
 Super creamy, oniony flavour and cuts the potent onion garlic flavour in the ramp.

-- ⅓ cup cornstarch
+- 1/3 cup cornstarch

-- ⅓ rice flour
+- 1/3 cup rice flour

-- ⅓ cup all-purpose white flour
+- 1/3 cup all purpose white flour

-- 1 Tbsp korean chili powder
+- 1 tablespoon Korean chili pepper

-- 1 Tbsp kosher salt
+- 1 tablespoon kosher salt

-- 1 Tbsp onion powder
+- 1 tablespoon onion powder

-- 1 Tbsp sesame oil
+- 1 tablespoon sesame oil

-- 1 Tbsp soy sauce
+- 1 tablespoon soy sauce

-- Korean Chili Goat Yogurt Dipping Sauce
+Korean Chili Goat Yogurt Dipping Sauce

-- ½ cup goat yogurt
+- 1/2 cup plain goat yogurt

-- ½ cup sour cream
+- 1/2 cup full fat sour cream

-- 1 tbsp korean chili powder
+- 1 tablespoon Korean chili powder

-- 1 tsp salt
+- 1 teaspoon kosher salt

-- Add in beer and water and whisk to incorporate
+- Whisk together first five ingredients.Add in beer and water and whisk to incorporate

 - Add sesame oil and soy sauce and mix.